VincentTam/vincenttam.github.io/source/_posts/2014-04-27-gimp-transparent-background.markdown

 the shadow of an image by choosing "Inspect Element" and hitting arrow keys.

-{% imgpopup /images/posts/GIMPTransparentBg/inspect_element.png 80% Dynamically change box shadow using Firefox %}
+{% img fancybox /images/posts/GIMPTransparentBg/inspect_element.png 'Dynamically change box shadow using Firefox' 'fig1' %}

 - Click the values of a CSS property.
 - Move the cursor to a number, then hit ↑/↓ to adjust the values.